lfiathan/lfiathan/README.md

 ### 🌱 I'm Interested In & Eager to Learn More About

-* **💬 Ask me about:** Machine Learning concepts, AI Ethics, Linux & Open-Source systems (especially Arch!), neovim(yes im using neovim as my main editor) and team coordination methodologies.
+* **💬 Ask me about:** Machine Learning concepts, AI, Linux & Open-Source systems, and lastly neovim(yes im using neovim as my main editor).
-* **🌱 I’m currently learning:** Advanced Deep Learning architectures and MLOps principles.
+* **🌱 I’m currently learning:** Advanced Deep Learning architectures, Machine learning and Mobile.

 ---